-- (a) any likely overspending or reduction of income that cannot be met by virement is not incurred without the prior consent of the Board except where authority has been given under 5.2.2 above. - (b) the amount provided in the approved budget is not used in whole or in part for any purpose other than that specifically authorised subject to the rules of virement and budget transfer. - with the exception of Medical and Dental Consultants, no permanent employees (c) are appointed without the approval in writing of the Chief Executive other than those provided for within the available resources and manpower establishment as approved by the Board. - new and replacement Medical and Dental Consultant posts are identified and (d) agreed to in accordance with the "Consultant Recruitment and Selection Policy". - identifying and implementing cost improvements, cost savings and income (e) generation initiatives to achieve a balanced budget. - effective systems exist within the directorate to ensure that all expenditure is (f) authorised in advance of commitment (via the Trust's Purchase Order system) and that the individuals incurring expenditure fully understand their budgetary control responsibilities.
+- (a) any likely overspending or reduction of income that cannot be met by virement is not incurred without the prior consent of the Board except where authority has been given under 5.2.2 above. - (b) the amount provided in the approved budget is not used in whole or in part for any purpose other than that specifically authorised subject to the rules of virement and budget transfer. - (c) with the exception of Medical and Dental Consultants, no permanent employees are appointed without the approval in writing of the Chief Executive other than those provided for within the available resources and manpower establishment as approved by the Board. - (d) new and replacement Medical and Dental Consultant posts are identified and agreed to in accordance with the "Consultant Recruitment and Selection Policy". - (e) identifying and implementing cost improvements, cost savings and income generation initiatives to achieve a balanced budget. - (f) effective systems exist within the directorate to ensure that all expenditure is authorised in advance of commitment (via the Trust's Purchase Order system) and that the individuals incurring expenditure fully understand their budgetary control responsibilities. - (g) The Staff nominal roll listing all staff under the budget holder's responsibility are reviewed monthly and the Finance business partner informed promptly of any discrepancies, to avoid overpayment of salary in particular.